French Frigate Shoals: La Perouse Pinnacle

-It has been called a "volcanic rock islet" and is known for its central position in the French Frigate Shoals between north and south sides of atoll.
+It has been called a "volcanic rock islet" and is known for its central position in the French Frigate Shoals between north and south sides of the atoll.
 The pinnacle is visible from a distance of about 8 miles (12.8 km) away at sea.

-The rock is named for Comte de La Pérouse, who came across the shoals in 1786.
+The rock is named for Jean-François de Galaup, comte de Lapérouse, who came across the shoals in 1786.

-The Pinnacle is composed mainly of very hard volcanic type rock, and the island is thought to be the remains of a volcano from millions of years ago.
+The pinnacle is composed mainly of very hard basalt rock, and the island is thought to be the remains of a volcano from millions of years ago.

 In 1923 on the Tanager expedition it was visited and determined to be olivine basalt rock.

 The pinnacle's resemblance to a sailing ship at distance nearly caused the wrecking of the sailing ship Rebecca in the 19th century.
 The whaling ship Rebecca sighted the pinnacle at nightfall, but mistook it for a sailing ship and tried to signal with it.
 When the signals were not returned the Rebecca headed towards the ship to investigate, but soon ran into the reef.
-The ship survived the encounter with shoals, and was able to ascertain the nature of the Pinnacle in the morning.
+The ship survived the encounter with the shoals, and was able to ascertain the nature of the Pinnacle in the morning.